Job Quality in the 21st Century

 Description

-Policy-makers around the world have often expressed the aim of generating not only more, but also ‘better’ jobs.
-This project will consider the many conceptual and empirical issues in measuring job quality in multiple dimensions, and study trends in job quality in recent decades across multiple countries.
+Policymakers around the world have often expressed the aim of generating not only more, but also ‘better’ jobs.
+Having reviewed the many conceptual and empirical issues in analysing the antecedents and effects of job quality, this project is studying trends in job quality in recent decades across multiple countries.

 Research on job quality dates back hundreds of years, but by the start of this century the idea of aspiring for ‘more and better jobs’ had gained currency, not just among social science scholars but in the highest circles of some national governments and international organisations.